Skip Navigation

 Written and Published in Partnership with All Voting is Local.

-Poll watchers, referred to as “polling place observers” in Nevada, are individuals who monitor polling places and ballot counting sites.
-While poll watchers play an important role in providing transparency, they can also be a potential source of disruption and intimidation.
-For this reason, all states have a series of regulations and constraints regarding who can serve as poll watchers and what they can do.
-Nevada’s, which derive both from the state’s election statutes and from its administrative code, are:
+Election observers, referred to as “polling place observers” in Nevada, are individuals who monitor polling places and ballot counting sites.
+While election observers play an important role in providing transparency, they can also be a potential source of disruption and intimidation.
+For this reason, all states have a series of regulations and constraints regarding who can serve as election observers and what they can do.
+Nevada’s rules on observers, which derive both from the state’s election statutes and from its administrative code, are:

 Appointment